N.K. Krishnan: War years and Party Commune

-In Madras Presidency
+In Madras presidency

-From 1943 to 47 NK helped CPI unite and grow in Madras Presidency, bringing together C.S.
+From 1943 to 1947 NK helped CPI unite and grow in Madras Presidency, bringing together C.S.
 Subramaniam, Manali Kandaswami, Srinivasa Rao and others as a team.

 NK also visited Golden Rock in March 1943 with Parvati and took extensive classes and study circles in SIR Labor Union (railways).
 Party school for student comrades was also conducted in Srirangam.
 M.S.
 Krishnan, N.C.
 Srinivasan and M. C. Narasimhan also attended.

 NK accompanied P.C.
 Joshi to Bihta (Bihar) conference of AIKS in 1942.
 He also looked after Friends of the Soviet Union, women's movement, AISF etc. NK met Prem Dhawan, Balraj, Prithvi Raj Kapoor, Ismat Chugtai and other prominent personalities in the course of work.

-NK took active part in guiding RIN revolt of 1946.
+NK took an active part in guiding the RIN revolt of 1946.